SOP-MINI/sop-site/content/sop1/lab/l1/_index.en.md

 - Why do we use `umask` here?
 The `fopen` function doesn’t set permissions, but `umask` allows restricting the default permissions given by `fopen`; low-level `open` gives better control over permissions.

-- Why can’t we add "x" permissions? `fopen` assigns only 0666 rights, not full 0777; bitwise subtraction can't yield the missing 0111 component.
+- Why can’t we add `x` permissions? `fopen` assigns only 0666 rights, not full 0777; bitwise subtraction can't yield the missing 0111 component.

 - We always check for errors, but not umask status.
 Why? `umask` doesn’t return errors, only the old mask.